muriqui/muriqui.github.io/docs/about.md

 excerpt: I'm Dan, a full stack web developer and DevOps engineer based in Portage, Michigan.
 ---

 I started coding in the third grade and have been tinkering with computers all my life.
-After college, I spent eight years as a network engineer while also building websites as a side gig.
+After college, I spent seven years as a network engineer while also building websites as a side gig.
 Then I realized that I enjoyed my web work way more than my day job, so I made that my day job.

 ## Work